 The need for qualified and educated nurses is obvious, but beyond that, the healthcare industry needs leaders.
 While registered nurses have training in handling patients, further education builds additional skills in healthcare management, research, and advanced skills, which are essential in today’s complex system.

 Hospitals and healthcare facilities require staff who not only perform their duties effectively but who can also identify where things can be done better.
 Each facility needs leaders who can make things run more efficiently and be proactive in encouraging others to do the same.
 By upskilling, registered nurses will attain the skills required to make improvements in patient care and continue to develop professionally.

 There is a call for nurses who perform an increased number of duties off the floor, such as advanced executive and research positions.
+Say you have a patient that is dealing with living alone.
+Not only could you help them with booking an appointment with a helper who can check in with them often, but also look into buying them a medical alert system.
+Taking precautionary and preventive steps is part of all medical care at any stage from in-home care to data mining for drug development.
 Qualified professionals are needed to develop transformative care models and work on a strategy based on data collection.
 The professional development achieved from furthering your education will allow you to pursue a variety of different pathways in your nursing career.
 It will open you up to opportunities to work in various sectors of healthcare and continue to grow and develop.
 If, after years of working on the floor, you want to try something new and move into management or an executive position, you can do so without needing to change careers entirely.